 All applicants to the University of Mississippi Department of Political Science Graduate Program should hold at least a bachelor’s degree from an accredited institution, have a competitive undergraduate grade-point average, and have earned competitive scores on the verbal and quantitative sections of the Graduate Record Examination (GRE).
 Applicants for whom English is not the native language must demonstrate linguistic proficiency suitable for graduate-level study by achieving a minimum score of 550 on the Test of English as a Foreign Language (TOEFL).

-The deadline for Fall admissions is February 15th; for Spring admissions, the deadline is October 1st.
-To request an application or to receive more information, please contact our Graduate Program Coordinator, Dr. Jonathan Winburn.
+To request additional information, please contact our Graduate Program Coordinator, Dr. Jonathan Winburn.